wangzewang/nfs_exporter/README.md

 go mod vendor

-go build .
+CGO_ENABLED=0 go build .

-docker build .
+docker build  --network=host .

 # Push the docker image to your registry and change config in yaml folder
 # then deploy nfs exporter to kubernetes